Matt McCoy (actor)

 Matt McCoy (born May 20, 1958) is an American actor.
-His credits include The Hand that Rocks the Cradle, Police Academy 5: Assignment Miami Beach and Police Academy 6: City Under Siege as Sgt.
-Nick Lassard, DeepStar Six as Jim Richardson, in L.A.
-Confidential as Brett Chase, and as Lloyd Braun on TV's Seinfeld.
+His credits include L.A.
+Confidential as Brett Chase, The Hand that Rocks the Cradle as Michael Bartel, Police Academy 5: Assignment Miami Beach and Police Academy 6: City Under Siege as Sgt.
+Nick Lassard, DeepStar Six as Jim Richardson, and Seinfeld as Lloyd Braun.

 Early life

 McCoy was born in Austin, Texas.
 He grew up in Bethesda, Maryland, and attended Walter Johnson High School, graduating in 1974.
 McCoy briefly attended University of Maryland, College Park.
 He worked briefly at the Harlequin Dinner Theater in Rockville.
 McCoy began acting when he appeared in two plays in the student-directed one act festival: Winners by Brian Friel, and Footsteps of Doves by Robert Anderson.
 Moving to New York City, he graduated from Neighborhood Playhouse School of the Theatre in 1979.

 Career

 Since starring as Sgt.
 Nick Lassard in Police Academy 5: Assignment Miami Beach (1988) and Police Academy 6: City Under Siege (1989), his motion picture credits have included White Wolves: A Cry in the Wild II (1993), the Curtis Hanson films The Hand That Rocks the Cradle (1992) and L.A.
 Confidential (1997), as well as the action comedy National Security (2003) alongside Martin Lawrence and Steve Zahn.